fabric8io/fabric8/docs/profiles.md

         	camel-core/2.13.0
         	fabric-camel/1.1.0

 If you want to remove a feature from the profile you can make use of the **--delete** option.
-So, if gor example you need to remove the *camel-jclouds* feature:
+So, if for example you need to remove the *camel-jclouds* feature:

         fabric:profile-edit --delete --features camel-jclouds camel

 #### Modifying a configuration pid in a profile
-A more complex example is when you need to modify the a configuration pid of a profile.
+A more complex example is when you need to modify a configuration pid of a profile.
 A configuration pid is actually a list of key value pairs.
 So to edit or add a new key value pair to a specific pid you can use the **-pid** and specify the pid and key value in the following format *pid/key=value*.
 In the following example, I will modify the *io.fabric8.agent* pid and change the maven repository list.
 The default profile should contain a section like this:

         Agent Properties :